danrnascimento/gatinho-sender/README.md

 I need to create three different options to upload the image or save the image link.

-- A form with upload button and a button to show a input to add the image URL.
+- A form with an upload button and a button to show the input to add the image URL.
-- A form with upload button and always show the url input.
+- A form with an upload button and always shows the URL input.
-- A form with upload button only.
+- A form with an upload button only.

 ### Diagram